 “We recommend a tag team approach,” said Kaun, “I would read all the details and tell Alex.
 It allowed me to be supportive and helpful, and he could find out the information he needed.”

 “She would read a lot of information and I could meter out how much I could take,” said Good.
 “I remember one night, we were having dinner and I said ‘OK, that’s enough!’
 It worked out well for me and I could not have done it without her.”

 But they didn’t stop there.
 Good also started checking reviews and ratings for surgeons all over California.
-That’s when he knew he wanted Vaughn Starnes, MD, Distinguished Professor and chairman of the Department of Surgery at Keck Medicine of USC.
+That’s when he knew he wanted Vaughn Starnes, MD, chair and Distinguished Professor of Surgery at Keck Medicine of USC.

 “Dr. Starnes just came out time and time again with an exceptional reputation.
 What impressed me the most was a website that asked doctors: If you had a loved one who needed this procedure, who would you recommend?
 His recommendation rate was twice as high as anybody else’s.
 I became convinced I needed to talk to Dr. Starnes.”

 Their initial meeting was one of mutual respect.